 - Small broken blood vessels under the skin

 - Eye problems

-Babies with perinatal CMV may not have symptoms.
-Signs and symptoms may develop between 3 weeks and 6 months of age.
+Babies with CMV that is passed along during birth or through breastmilk (perinatal CMV) may not have symptoms.
+Signs and symptoms are usually seen only in very premature or sick newborns between 3 weeks and 6 months of age.
 They may include:

 - Abnormal blood test results.
 For example, the results may show low platelet levels, low white blood cell counts, or abnormal liver function.